prep-gh/flowcrypt-docs/_pages/technical/openpgp-compatibility.md

 ## Implementation

-Our software is uses on [OpenPGP.js](https://github.com/openpgpjs/openpgpjs) on all platforms.
+Our software uses [OpenPGP.js](https://github.com/openpgpjs/openpgpjs) on all platforms.